elastic/elasticsearch-net-example/README.md

 }
 ```

-If you remember my fiddler tip earlier, if you run it you can whitness this for yourself.
+If you remember my fiddler tip earlier, if you run it you can witness this for yourself.

 Elasticsearch has a *better* `query_string_query` called
 [simple_query_string_query](http://www.elastic.co/guide/en/elasticsearch/reference/master/query-dsl-simple-query-string-query.html) which will never throw an exception and ignores invalid parts.